Body In White (BIW) Benchmarking

 Automotive industry is pushing limits to shorten their launch to launch cycle time & target very competitive cost of their products.
 With the increase in the strictness of the safety norms, NCAP ratings & customer needs, the challenge of reducing vehicle development cost and time has become more difficult.

-If we look at the bill of material (BOM) for a passenger vehicle, BIW (Body in White) +DIW constitutes close to 40% of the total weight of the vehicle and has a significant role in impacting the overall cost and time of development.
+If we look at the bill of material (BOM) for a passenger vehicle, BIW (Body in White) + DIW (Door in White) constitutes close to 40% of the total weight of the vehicle and has a significant role in impacting the overall vehicle cost and time of development.
 Refer the below mentioned graphs that show the weight distribution of all the subsystems of 4 Compact SUVs.

 Part-1 CAD Engineering:

-When we say CAD engineering, it includes all the categorized output or deliverable in digital format (CATIA/NX/Solid Edge/Solid Works) that can be readily accessible to design engineers during design process.
+When we say CAD engineering, it includes all the categorized outputs or deliverables in digital format (CATIA/NX/Solid Edge/Solid Works) achieved through automotive reverse engineering that can be readily accessible to design engineers during design process.

 For instance, while designing passenger seat support bracket on Body in White (BIW), the designer needs to consider the following constraints:

 Now, each of the constraint has further level of detail which guides the design of the bracket in a particular direction.
 Ideally designing the bracket meeting all these requirements is very challenging in a limited period of time.
 If the engineer performs all the studies individually from scratch and tries to balance out on all the above fronts, the overall automotive design time required will be very high.